johnnyj2608/LootCouncil/README.md

 https://docs.google.com/spreadsheets/d/1TyYdcyq2_J5GT6rsIH9mNQgKWtoOa7bxDriMf8u1d5Q/edit#gid=594385335
 ![spreadsheet](https://github.com/johnnyj2608/LootCouncil/assets/54607786/a4cabd43-ebbb-4e07-bde6-4505d870836b)

 A guild on the website below is required to access wishlists and received lists.
-These lists will be intersected with the spreadsheet prio to keep only the relevant items.
+These lists will be intersected with the priority spreadsheet to keep only the relevant items.

 https://thatsmybis.com/GUILD_ID/GUILD_NAME/export/loot/html/all
 <img width="933" alt="Screen Shot 2023-06-24 at 2 46 05 AM" src="https://github.com/johnnyj2608/LootCouncil/assets/54607786/dfba4c0a-1a50-40a1-8f11-80962a09edd9">

 A Warcraftlogs account is required for the next step.
 This is used to access player performance and role.
-It will also intersect with TMB wishlists and received list to only include eligible (those who were present) people to receive loot.
+It will also intersect with TMB wishlists and received lists to only include eligible (those who were present) people to receive loot.

 Follow the website below to acquire API access.
 Save the client ID and secret